anvilglobaldynamics/torque/meta/api-docs/bulk-import-product-blueprints.md

-This API handles adding new product categories in bulk.
+This API handles adding new product blueprints in bulk.

-url: `api/bulk-import-product-categories`
+url: `api/bulk-import-product-blueprints`

 method: `POST`